If you don't plan changing your graphical interface within the next period of time completely, GUI tests definitely make sense.

 Depending on the number of tests you want to automate you should consider how many QA engineers or developers you need with which experience level to achieve your automation project goal.

 In every case it is important to train the team for the tool, internally, by an external trainer or the tool provider.
-In the case of QF-Test trainings of 3 to 5 days on-site or via webinar are recommended.
+In the case of QF-Test training of 3 to 5 days on-site or via webinar are recommended.

 Is there a possibility of futher consulting or a support aggreement to get answers fast and competent help from experienced users or the tool provider?
 Is there e.g. the offer of assistance for the tool introduction?